 Jacques Garcia designed Selman after completing La Mamounia's 2009 renovation.
 The designer's Marrakech portfolio now includes two of the city's most significant hotels.
 Garcia's theatrical maximalism defines both properties.
 At Selman, the Garcia interiors meet a 60-room modern-build, giving him a canvas unconstrained by historic architecture.

 Purebred Arabian horses live on the Selman property.
 They parade in the gardens.
 Horse shows are part of the guest experience.
-Mr & Mrs Smith noted "glamorous guests, a sprawling Henri Chenot spa and Arabian horse shows."
+Mr & Mrs Smith called it "va-va-voom French styling with a Henri Chenot spa."
+The horses supply the va-va-voom: Arabian horse shows."
 No other hotel in Marrakech keeps horses on-site.
 The horses are the visual identity that separates Selman from every competitor.

 Kids' club and pet-friendly policies at $$$$$ pricing open Selman to families and pet owners.
 The horse shows give children a daily spectacle.
 The sixty-room scale supports dedicated family programming.
 At this tier, the combination of Garcia design, horses, and family infrastructure is unique.